brh55/rn-component-cookbook/template.md

 The solution implementation in a simple and concise manner.

 ### Code Samples
-Please use jsx as the language for `react-native` highlighting
+Please use jsx as the language for `react-native` highlighting.

 ```jsx
 // Use ... for condensing code samples to maintain relevancy